lidofinance/docs/docs/integrations/aave/aip.md

 **Market risk**

 Over the past year, stETH proved to hold the ETH peg 1:1 steadily.
 Four liquidity pools across different DEXes are incentivized with significant LDO rewards.
-Curve stETH<\>ETH LP has grown into the deepest LP across DeFi, which makes it extremely resistant to any attempts of moving the peg.
+Curve stETH:ETH LP has grown into the deepest LP across DeFi, which makes it extremely resistant to any attempts of moving the peg.

 **Staking risks**